theju/wush/README.md

   GCM_URL = "https://gcm-http.googleapis.com/gcm/send"
   GCM_KEY = "..."
   ```
-* Reference the urls from the app into your project
+* Reference the urls from the app into your project:

   ```
   url(r'^push/', include('wush.urls')),
   ```
-* Create the required tables through the `migrate` command.
+* Create the required tables through the `migrate` command:

   ```
   python manage.py migrate
   ```
 * The push tokens that are fetched from the mobile devices need to
   be stored into the `DeviceToken` model.
 For example:

   ```
   token = DeviceToken.objects.create(
       user = some_user,